How Uninhabited Terrain Became a Hotbed for Black Market Marijuana

 These “guards” are often armed with automatic rifles, according to Siskiyou County Sheriff Jeremiah LaRue.

-The sheriff estimates about 90 percent of the nearly 2,000 properties in the Mount Shasta Vista subdivision are involved in illegal grow operations.
+The sheriff estimates that about 90 percent of the nearly 2,000 properties in the Mount Shasta Vista subdivision are involved in illegal grow operations.

-Miles from Interstate 5, the illegal grow operations are out-of-sight and out-of-mind for most people, but even a glance at a satellite map reveals the vast network.
+Miles from Interstate 5, the illegal grow operations are out of sight and out of mind for most people, but even a glance at a satellite map reveals the vast network.

 “If you zoom out, that subdivision is pretty large—nine square miles,” Mr. LaRue said.